DocumentationAPI ReferenceRelease Notes

 The following diagram illustrates a typical Deepchecks deployment running on AWS:

 Prior to deploying Self-Hosted Enterprise, Deepchecks recommends having each of the following infrastructure components ready to go.
-When possible, it's easiest to have all components running in the same VPC.
-The provided recommendations are for customers deploying to AWS:
+Select your deployment environment below for provider-specific guidance.

 ComponentRecommendationNotes

-Kubernetes ClusterAmazon EKS cluster deployed in at least 2 availability zonesWe recommend a cluster configured with Karpenter in order to provide automatic node scaling
+Kubernetes ClusterAmazon EKS cluster deployed in at least 2 availability zonesWe recommend a cluster configured with Karpenter for automatic node scaling.
+Kubernetes version 1.33 or higher is required.

 Ingress ControllerAWS Load Balancer ControllerA dedicated subdomain is required for access to the application